drewthayer/capstone1-predict-streamflow/README_v1.md

 turns out 'cfs' feature has a very high coeffiecient (duh)

-removed 'cfs', 'year', and 'month'...'cfs' is not from the SNOTEL sensors, and 'year' and 'month' will correlate but not have predictive value since I want to be able to predict just from meteorological data.
+removed 'cfs', 'year', and 'month'

 features with highest influece are both aggregate quantities:
-1.  total accumulated precip by a given day
+1.total accumulated precip by a given day
-2. SWE on that given day
+2.SWE on that given day

-3. 3rd most influential feature is nightly low airtemp, which make sense cause cold nights produce less runoff
+3rd most influential feature is nightly low airtemp, which make sense cause cold nights produce less runoff
-4.   stations, no particular pattern
-  * searched for patterns in both elevation and distance

 ![figure](/figures/coefs/coeffs_q_alpha2848.png)

-### still some outliers affecting the model
+### still some outliers

-I noticed that the model predicts variable values in September when the actual flows are quite low.
+noticed variable values in september

-Reason: September snow is rare, but it happens.
-It is highly variable and uncharacteristic of September weather, so I removed records from September.
+september snow is highly variable and uncharacteristic so I removed records from september

-This improved the error a lot, down to an rmse error of 1325 cfs at an alpha of 559, much less regularized, which gives me more condidence in the model
+this improved the error a lot, down to an rmse error of 1325 cfs at an alpha of 559, much less regularized, which gives me more condidence in the model

 ![figure](/final_noseptember/alpha_test_no_september.png)